 Planned Activities Restaurant loans, job creation

 57 Project Name Target Improvement Program

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$100,000

-Description The Neighborhood Target Improvement Program will use funds to continue to revitalize areas of priority in the neighborhoods located within the CDBG Target Areas and the NRSA.
+continue to revitalize areas of priority in the neighborho within the CDBG Target Areas and the NRSA.
+The neighb councils/organizations will submit their projects and wo of Neighborhood Services for the implementation of the The Neighborhood Target Improvement Program will use funds to continue to revitalize areas of priority in the neighborhoods located within the CDBG Target Areas and the NRSA.
 The neighborhood councils/organizations will submit their projects and work with the Office of Neighborhood Services for the implementation of the projects and the management of the development.

 Target Date 6/30/2020

 Estimate the number and type of families that will benefit from the proposed activities 200 low income persons

 Location Description Citywide neighborhood councils/organizations

-Planned Activities The Office of Neighborhood Services will work with the various neighborhood orgranizations.
-The Organizations will have the opportunity to apply for grants that will be utilized to creativeley revitalize and strenghten neighborhoods and improve qualtity by assisting and supporting in development and implementation of small-scale neighborod physical improvement projects.
+Planned Activities Neighborhood Services will work with the various neighborhood orgranizations.
+The Organizations will have the opportunity to apply for grants that will be utilized to creativeley revitalize and strenghten neighborhoods and improve qualtity by assisting and supporting in development and implementaion of small-scale neighborod physical improvement projects.

 58 Project Name Rehab for Nonprofits Program

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

-Funding CDBG: \$320,782
+Funding CDBG: \$304,773

 Description The City will fund nonprofit organizations for capital improvements to their facility including but not limited too upgrades for a new roof, upgrades to heating systems, energy efficient windows, handicap accessibility.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 10 organizations/agencies Location Description Nonprofit facilites in CDBG target areas Planned Activities Rehabilitation of nonprofit facility 59 Project Name Public Art Project Target Area Local Target Area North End/Metro Center Goals Supported Economic Development Needs Addressed Economic Development Funding CDBG: \$25,000 Description The Office of Planning & Economic Development will procure for public art pieces for public display in CDBG eligible areas.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 10 organizations/agencies Location Description Nonprofit facilites in CDBG target areas Planned Activities Rehabilitation of nonprofit facility 59 Project Name Public Art Project Target Area Local Target Area North End/Metro Center Goals Supported Eco Economic Development Needs Addressed Economic Development Funding CDBG: \$25,000 art pieces for public display in CD The Office of Planning & Economic Development will procure for public art pieces for public display in CDBG eligible areas.
 The program will seek to purchase art from local artists for display in public areas throughout the city.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 2000 low income persons will benefit from the art work; artisits will be chosen through an RFP process.
+6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 2000 low income persons will benefit from the art work; artisits will be chosen through an RFP process.
 Location Description City of Springfield eligible target neighborhoods Planned Activities RFP process; selection of artists; installation of artwork 60 Project Name Small Business Technical Assistance Program Target Area Local Target Area North End/Metro Center Goals Supported Economic Development